pydata/sparse/docs/operations.md

 as `x` produces a one-dimensional result, in NumPy's row-major order.
 A mask with fewer dimensions preserves the remaining dimensions after the selected axis.
-A zero-dimensional boolean mask inserts a leading axis of length one or zero.
+A zero-dimensional boolean mask inserts a leading axis of length one or zero; Python and NumPy boolean scalars behave the same way.
+As in NumPy, a mask axis may also have length zero, producing an empty selection.
 The result retains the input's fill value and is a COO or GCXS array, respectively.

 ```python